 How do you get rid of sudden acne breakouts?

-If you experience sudden breakouts, here are some things you can do to calm your skin:
+If you experience sudden breakouts, here are 7 things you can do to calm your skin:

 - wash your face with a gentle cleanser: harsh cleansers can dry out your skin and make your acne worse